openhab-scripters/ideAlarm/README.md

 #### Alarm Zone Arming Mode
 Each Alarm Zone has an Item that holds one of the following arming modes: 'Disarmed', 'Armed Home', or 'Armed Away'

-#### Assign sensors for an alarm zone
+#### Sections (sensors)
-You define the sensors for an alarm zone in the config file.
+We prefer to use the name 'section' for a sensor.
+A section could for example be a group of windows, each with a physical contact connected in serial with a z-wave sensor.
+A section can also be a single physical sensor.

-#### Sensor enabled
+#### A section can be enabled or disabled
-For your convenience you can easily enable or disable a sensor in the configuration file.
-If you wish you can also declare a function for a specific alarm sensor in the configuration file that allows the sensor to be automatically enabled for example only when it's dark or depending on the state of other openHAB Items.
-If you have implemented presence detection in your system, you could for example disable a specific alarm sensor when you are at home.
+For your convenience you can easily enable or disable a section in the configuration file.
+If you wish you can also declare a function for a specific section in the configuration file that allows the senction to be automatically enabled for example only when it's dark or depending on the state of other openHAB Items.
+If you have implemented presence detection in your system, you could for example disable a specific section when you are at home.

 ## Installation